4. An illustrative application

 // tax calculation request

-// first, we check the validity of the parameters
+// we first check the validity of the parameters

 }

-if(! preg_match('/^\d{1,3}$/',$sChildren)){
+if(! preg_match('/^\d{1,3}$/',$sEnfants)){

 }

-if(! preg_match('/^\d+$/',$sSalary)){
+if(! preg_match('/^\d+$/',$sSalaire)){

 }

-// if there are errors, the process is over
+// if there are mistakes, it's over

-// prepare the error page
+// preparing the error page

 return;